huggingface/diffusers/examples/advanced_diffusion_training/README.md

 When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.
 Note also that we use PEFT library as backend for LoRA training, make sure to have `peft>=0.6.0` installed in your environment.

+### Pivotal Tuning
+**Training with text encoder(s)**

+Alongside the UNet, LoRA fine-tuning of the text encoders is also supported.
+In addition to the text encoder optimization available with `train_dreambooth_lora_sdxl_advanced.py`, in the advanced script **pivotal tuning** is also supported.
+[pivotal tuning](https://huggingface.co/blog/sdxl_lora_advanced_script#pivotal-tuning) is a method in which we insert new tokens into the text encoders of the model, instead of reusing existing ones.
+We then optimize the newly-inserted token embeddings to represent the new concept.

+To do so, just specify `--train_text_encoder_ti` while launching training (for regular text encoder optimizations, use `--train_text_encoder`).
+Please keep the following points in mind:

+* SDXL has two text encoders.
+So, we fine-tune both using LoRA.
+* When not fine-tuning the text encoders, we ALWAYS precompute the text embeddings to save memory.

 ### 3D icon example

 Now let's get our dataset.
 For this example we will use some cool images of 3d rendered icons: https://huggingface.co/datasets/linoyts/3d_icon.